 My sister says it was always me who knocked over my coke in the Wimpy when we were kids.
 I remember exasperated cries of “it would be you” and “not again” and “why don’t you take more care?”
 But I never knew the answers.
 Over the years, I developed strategies to avoid knocking over my drink, but it still happens.
 It seems I was born clumsy, and there’s only so much I can do about that.

 Many aspies have issues with proprioception.
 This is not the same as spacial awareness – I can easily judge, for example, if my car will fit into that parking space – It’s only a problem with where the various parts of my body are in relation to everything else, including other parts of my body.
-Yes, I’ve been known to smack myself in the face by mistake.
+Yes, I’ve smacked myself in the face by mistake.
+I’ve also stabbed myself in the face (and drawn blood) all because of poor proprioception.

 I am teaching the small girl the strategies I’ve worked out: to keep her cup away from the edge of the table (and not in line with anything she might reach for); to tie back her hair and roll up her sleeves before a meal; to “concentrate on avoiding things in her way” (“look where you’re going” is not a useful instruction for an aspie).
 But still, she spills her drink, dunks her cuff in her food, and covers her limbs in bruises.
 Just like her mother.

 It doesn’t help that she, also like me, is hypersensitive to touch.
 We feel more than other people.
 The oft-cited analogy, of the lightest brush feeling like an electric shock, is not far off.
 This led me, as a child, to be labelled a crybaby.
 I never understood why people didn’t understand how much it hurt (whatever “it” was).
-I gradually learned that an injury didn’t count if I had nothing to show for it, and subsequently never understood why things hurt so much, without leaving a mark.
+I gradually learned that an injury didn’t count if I had nothing to show for it, and subsequently never understood why things hurt so much, yet left no mark.

 So I look at my daughter now, alerted by yet another wail of pain, and presented with yet another microscopic self-inflicted scratch to kiss and sympathise with, and I do sympathise.
 I know exactly how she feels.
 And however exasperating it is that this is a six-times-a-day occurrence, you’ll never catch me saying “why don’t you take more care?” because I now know the answer: she was born clumsy too, and there’s only so much she can do about that.